 June 1-4, 1829.
 Joseph and Oliver moved with David Whitmer from Harmony to Fayette, Seneca County, New York, to the home of Peter Whitmer Sr. The journey from Harmony to Fayette (ninety-eight miles direct) would have taken about three days.84 Emma came a short time afterward (document 91).

-Here is note 84, added to the second edition.
+Here is note 84, added to the second edition (also in the online link above).

 This passage and its footnote are fascinating for several reasons.

-1. Both Opening the Heavens (OTH) and Brother Welch's presentation are supposed to be giving us important details about the timing of the translation, yet here the book entirely censors a very key point about the timing; i.e., the messenger taking the Harmony plates to Cumorah.
+1. Both Opening the Heavens (OTH) and Brother Welch's presentation are supposed to be giving us important details about the timing of the translation, yet here the book entirely censors a very key point about the timing; i.e., the messenger taking the Harmony plates to Cumorah before going to Fayette.

 This has to do with the order of translation and D&C 10.
 If Joseph started translating 1 Nephi when Oliver arrived in Harmony in April 1829, as some people thought in the past, then 1 Nephi would have been included in the Harmony plates.
 But Joseph didn't start translating 1 Nephi until he arrived in Fayette; i.e., he didn't translate any of the Fayette plates in Harmony.

 On page 103, OTH notes that "the conclusion that Joseph and Oliver began on April 7 very near the beginning of the book of Mosiah is widely accepted."
-I agree with this.
+While this is possible, the earliest passage that bears Oliver's handwriting is Alma 10:31 because all of Original Manuscript from Mosiah through Alma 10:30 has been lost or destroyed.
+In my view, it is more likely that Emma scribed Mosiah for all the reasons I discussed in A Man that Can Translate.

 On page 110, we read "June 5, 1829.
 About this day, Joseph began translating the small plates of Nephi, beginning with 1 Nephi 1."

 Now, what about D&C 10?
 D&C 10 tells Joseph not to re-translate the Book of Lehi and instead to translate the "plates of Nephi."
-I think the Lord told Joseph he would have to translate the plates of Nephi precisely because he didn't have the plates of Nephi when he was in Harmony.
+Aside from the obvious point that this commandment was pointless if Joseph was reading words off a stone instead of translating the plates, I think the Lord told Joseph he would have to translate the plates of Nephi precisely because he didn't have the plates of Nephi when he was in Harmony.

 Among other reasons, we can tell Joseph didn't have the plates of Nephi in Harmony because the Title Page--the last leaf of the plates--refers only to abridged plates.
 The plates of Nephi were original writings, not abridgments.